Topics The "Regular Meeting with the French Association of the Pharmaceutical Industry (LEEM)

 General Manager, LEEM Mr. Philippe Lamoureux

-During this session, the CSIS (public-private dialogue), to be held in June 2021, was described: the LEEM will work to restore growth, make France the European benchmark for access to innovation, reform the French research ecosystem, provide the resources needed to restore the industry, and forecast the demand for specific skills.
+During this session, the CSIS (public-private dialogue), which will take place in June 2021, was described: the LEEM will work to restore growth, make France the European benchmark for access to innovation, reform the French research ecosystem, provide the resources needed to restore the industry, and forecast the demand for specific skills.
 President Emmanuel Macron negotiated with the government on five points: to provide and anticipate demand for specific skills; to establish a committee responsible for the development and unification of health policies across ministries under the direct supervision of the Prime Minister to coordinate the governance of a high-level permanent CSIS, He explained that he has pledged very robust measures to reform the research ecosystem, reform towards innovation in patient access, improve the attractiveness and competitiveness of the French industry, and more.

 French Presidency of the European Union Q1-Q2 2022